Now United

-Now United (sometimes abbreviated as NU) is a global pop group, formed in Los Angeles in 2017 by Idols creator Simon Fuller.
-Originally, the group was consisted of 14 members from 14 countries.
-The group currently has 6 active members, 13 have either left or inactive with activities.
-Each member represents a different country with the possibility of adding new members from a different country and also a possibility of passing the representation to a new generation of members.
+Now United (sometimes abbreviated as NU) is a global pop group formed in West Hollywood, Los Angeles County, USA, in 2017 by Idols creator Simon Fuller.
+Originally debuting with 14 members from 14 different countries, the group has since represented a total of 20 countries and special administrative region and featured 23 official members.

+Now United operates on a rotational system, where members may be active, inactive, or return temporarily for specific projects or tours.
+Some members have left to pursue solo careers, but they are still considered part of the Now United family.
+The group's motto is: "Once a Now United member, always a Now United member."
+Their dynamic structure allows for new members to be added and for representation to be passed to a new generation.

 History

 2017: Pre-debut, announcement, and "Summer in the City"

 In mid-2016, Idols creator and Spice Girls manager Simon Fuller began searching for talent to fulfill his plan of creating a global pop group with members from all over the world.
 The selection took place through social media as well as dance schools and music academies, using expert choreographers, vocal coaches, and songwriters.

 In September 2017, Fuller indicated that "to recruit the 14 youngsters in Now United, he employed 20 people to travel the world for 18 months, holding auditions with groups of 10 to 20 people at a time".
 But after seeing the talents of various youngsters he decided to make a group of 14 members of different nationalities, with future possible members.
-From 11 to 22 November 2017, each of the members was revealed.
+From 11 November to 22 November 2017, each of the members was revealed.
 On 13 November, the first teaser of the complete group was released, in the song "Boom Boom" by the record producer and record executive RedOne.

-On 5 December 2017, Now United released their first single "Summer in the City", on Al Gore's "24 Hours of Reality", a global broadcast intended to work to raise awareness around the global climate crisis.
+On 5 December 2017, Now United released their first single "Summer in the City", on Al Gore's "24 Hours of Reality", a global broadcast intended to raise awareness around the global climate crisis.